unicef/giga-meter-backend/CONTRIBUTING.md

 Every pull requests should contain tests to coverage the functionality.

-- Coverage of 80% on written lines is required in order to merge.
+- All the test cases should pass in order to merge.
 - One review is needed before merging PRs

 ## Get started